MicrosoftDocs/azure-docs/articles/virtual-desktop/configure-adfs-sso.md

 8. For **Application policy**, select **Certificate Request Agent**.
 9. Select the **Security** tab, then select **Add...**.
 10. Select **Object Types...**, **Service Accounts**, and **OK**.
-11. Enter the service account name for AD FS just like you did in the [Create the enrollment agent certificate template](#to-create-the-enrollment-agent-certificate-template) section.
+11. Enter the service account name for AD FS just like you did in the [Create the enrollment agent certificate template](#create-the-enrollment-agent-certificate-template) section.
-    * In an isolated AD FS setup, the service account will be named "adfssvc$".
+    * In an isolated AD FS setup, the service account will be named "adfssvc$"
-    * If you set up AD FS using Azure AD Connect, the service account will be named "aadcsvc$".
+    * If you set up AD FS using Azure AD Connect, the service account will be named "aadcsvc$"
-1. After the service account is added and is visible in the **Security** tab, select it in the **Group or user names** pane, select **Allow** for both "Enroll" and "Autoenroll", then select **OK** to save.
+12. After the service account is added and is visible in the **Security** tab, select it in the **Group or user names** pane, select **Allow** for both "Enroll" and "Autoenroll", then select **OK** to save.

    :::image type="content" source="media/adfs-sso-properties-security.png" alt-text="A screenshot showing the security tab of the SSO certificate template after it is properly configured.":::

+### Enable the new certificate templates:

-### To enable the new certificate templates:
+To enable the new certificate templates:

 1. On the certificate authority, run **mmc.exe** from the Start menu to launch the **Microsoft Management Console**.
 2. Select **File...** > **Add/Remove Snap-in...** > **Certification Authority** > **Add >** > **Finish** > and **OK** to view the Certification Authority.